 - The Student Rights Liason Officer, a university contact responsible for students, as well as for their relations with teachers and technical-administrative staff;

 - The Committee for equal opportunities for well-being at work and against discriminations, works to promote and protect equal opportunities and well-being in the working environment among the University’s staff;

-- The Confidential counsellor is in charge of preventing, managing and helping to solve cases of bullying and sexual harassment brought to her attention which occur in the workplace or study environment.
+- The Confidential counselor is in charge of preventing, managing, and helping to solve cases of bullying and sexual harassment brought to her attention that occur in the workplace or study environment.